-- 4.3 Mineral Development Areas (MDAs) are specific sites identified on the Policies Map.
-They consist of existing operational sites and committed sites (i.e. sites with planning permission but which are not yet operational).
-Areas not yet consented but allocated in this plan for the future extraction of minerals are identified as Mineral Allocation Areas (MAAs).
-These sites also include existing, planned and potential sites for: - concrete batching, the manufacture of other coated materials, other concrete products; and - the handling, processing and distribution of substitute, recycled and secondary aggregate material.
+- 4.4 Mineral Development Areas (MDAs) are specific sites identified on the Policies Map.
+They consist of existing operational sites and committed sites (i.e. sites with planning permission but which are not yet operational or are dormant).
+Areas not yet consented but allocated in this Plan for the future extraction of mineral are identified as Mineral Allocation Areas (MAAs).
+These sites also include existing, planned and potential sites for: - concrete batching, the manufacture of other coated materials, other concrete products; and - the handling, processing and distribution of substitute, recycled and secondary aggregate material. - 4.5 Please note that Policy 16: Consultation Areas (CAs) covers proposals which fall within 250m of a MDA or MAA.
+The following policy focuses on the development of MDAs and MAAs themselves.